 4D’s AccuFiz Fizeau interferometers can measure the flatness of wafers up to 300mm in diameter, or 450mm with optional beam expanders.
 The unique AccuFiz D measures wafer thickness and variation at several critical wavelengths, including 1.55 microns.

-Use the NanoCam Sq surface profiler to measure surface roughness on polished wafers and the manufactured features of patterned wafers.
+Use the NanoCam HD surface profiler to measure surface roughness on polished wafers and the manufactured features of patterned wafers.

 Added Technical Resources